About this Collection

 Creating the Online Archive

-For almost 10 years these letters have thus remained: a copy of the resulting binders in the hands of Terry Wilson, and Siri's own copies sitting unappreciated in her kitchen closet and buried as files on her hard drive.
-In 2010, Siri and her son Konrad decided to explore the idea of an online archive of the letters and secured the support of Terry Wilson, who still held the originals.
-Though many decades have passed, these are still private family letters, so the project remains under limited access while surviving descendents of the letter authors are consulted in Stjørdal and elsewhere.
+For almost 10 years these letters thus remained: a copy of the resulting binders in the hands of Terry Wilson, and Siri's own copies sitting unappreciated in her kitchen closet and buried as files on her hard drive.
+In 2010, Siri and her son Konrad decided to explore the idea of an online archive of the letters.
+Reaching out, they secured the support of Terry, who still held the originals.
+We are incredibly grateful to Terry Wilson for granting us the persmission to launch this project and share these wonderful letters with the world.
+Unfortunately, Terry passed away in 2019 at the age of 63.
+You may read his obituary here.
+We hope we may honor his memory here by recognizing his critical role in this project.

 Konrad's Notes for the Historian